Plan your adventure for your week at EaglePoint Base Camp

 C.O.P.E. is designed to teach teamwork, leadership skills and self confidence while facilitated by camp staff for older Scouts.
 In accordance with the Project COPE National Standards the age requirement for COPE activities are “Generally age 13 or older.
 Younger participants may take part in events that match their maturity level as determined by the director.”
 Please recommend to younger Scouts that the Low COPE course may be appropriate for them, while they may not be able to participate in the High Rope Elements.

-Tahosa Trek was created to provide an introduction to backpacking for those Scouts too young for Alpine Adventure or who do not yet feel ready for an extended backpacking trip.
-Tahosa Trek is comprised of classroom time and a three day, two night trip in the Roosevelt National Forest just off the Tahosa property.
-The Tahosa Trek program can be one of the options used while some of your Scouts are participating in the Resident Camp Program.
+Tahosa Trek was created to provide an introduction to backpacking for those Scouts too young for Alpine Adventure Treks, or, who do not yet feel ready for an extended backpacking trip.
+Tahosa Trek is comprised of classroom time and a three day, two night trip in the Roosevelt National Forest just off the Tahosa High Adventure Base property.
+The Tahosa Trek program can be one of the options used while some of your younger Scouts are participating in normal camp program.

 Over the three days, Scouts will learn about packing a backpack, clothing and footwear choices, as well as learn about pacing and choosing a campsite.
 Scouts will also learn about cooking over a backpacking stove and the principles of Leave No Trace.
 At the end of the program trekkers will have the skills and confidence to tackle larger trips or return to the troop to teach those Tenderfoots and Second Class Scouts.
 Please use the gear list on Page 16 of the Leader’s Guide.